lfb-cd/STEP.GitHub.io/PRIVACY.md

 ### Data collected by footprints
 In short, footprints will collect your GPS and health data for professional analysis, but please rest assured that all collected data will be stored in the device itself, and footprints will not upload your data to the server, let alone spread your personal data.
 In addition, please have confidence in our service and personality.
 All privacy information will always be kept on your device, and we will not modify or control it.

+### Map use of footprints
+Footprints in the software use a total of two map merchants, except for the domestic map using 高德 map, other maps use mapbox.
+高德 map service-terms is as follows: https://lbs.amap.com/home/terms/ Mapbox service-terms is as follows: https://www.mapbox.com/legal/service-terms

 ### Changes to this Privacy Policy
 We may update our privacy policy from time to time.
 Therefore, it is recommended that you check this page regularly to learn about the updated content.
 We will inform you of any changes by publishing a new privacy policy on this page.
 These changes take effect immediately after they are published on this page.